AmyL19/DriverFinder/README.md

 7.)
 The log window will update with timestamped documentation of events.
 Output files will be saved in the same folder with the ChimericSeq output files.
-    The file '_Sample_Summary.xlsx' contains the data summary and links to html generated graphic displays of reads The file 'DriverGeneDatabase.xlsx' will update with information from all potential driver genes found The complete HCC driver gene database generated from our 152 in-house HBV-HCC NGS datasets is shown below and saved in the DriverFinder folder.
+    The file '_Sample_Summary.xlsx' contains the data summary and links to html generated graphic displays of reads If you have trouble opening the hyperlinks in the excel summary, you can use browser to open html files directly The file 'DriverGeneDatabase.xlsx' will update with information from all potential driver genes found The complete HCC driver gene database generated from our 152 in-house HBV-HCC NGS datasets is shown below and saved in the DriverFinder sample outputs folder.

 # To identify HBV mutations:
 8.)
 Make sure all viral alignment SAM files in the folder 'viralsamfiles'